Purposeful Pilates includes Progression

 Teach someone to program and modify and they can maintain the interests and health of a client base for years”

 In recent times we've seen a focus on repertoire-based teaching and training that has sadly left many an instructor without the skills to layer a program to create meaningful progression of a program.
 The reason I know this is because I see comments on social media about instructors needing help with progressions and the rise of all sorts of services that provide choreography that can be plugged straight into classes.
 I see it when I have students in my continuing education courses who are genuinely bemused by progression and programming and how the elements of movements and goal progressions relate to each other.
+What we need to focus on is purposeful pilates programming.

 What is more concerning is that there has become a disconnect between purposeful focused pilates with a client-centered practice and the generic pilates experienced by a wide group of the population.
 It is this disconnect which highlights to me what is and what is not pilates because mindful connection (also known as concentration) is an essential principal of pilates.